I have been asked to comment on the issue of eating our way out of problems or, indeed, eating our way into even more problems.

-Eating habits are a response to a problem.
+Eating habits can be a response to a problem

-This is very much in line with Stephen Porges’ view that it is not the ‘events that matter, but rather our response to events – likely as not – maybe several events.
+This is very much in line with Stephen Porges’ view that it is not the ‘events that matter, but rather our response to events; likely as not, several events.
 To produce change depends on our ability to see what our behaviour is achieving and how we might achieve an unmet need in a different way; just something a little bit different? (a familiar phrase, I hope!).

 When there is a ‘war’ with our own bodies; food becomes a weapon, even the enemy, itself.
 Trauma and loss compromises our system that may be weakened already, say, by stress and current or recent life events.
 We may be pre-disposed to act against our longer term best interests.